mdb/archaeologist/README.md

     arc.settings

-Specifying default settings on instantiation:
+Specifying new settings on instantiation:

     var arc = new Arc({
       apiHost: 'http://host.com',